• Skip to primary navigation

 Step 2: Make the oreo milk tea

-To a blender, add your milk of choice, vanilla ice cream, brewed black tea, and the oreo cookies (without the frosting).
+To a high-speed blender, add your milk of choice, vanilla ice cream, brewed black tea, and the oreo cookies (without the frosting).

 Blend on high for 1 minute, or until the mixture is completely smooth and no chunks of cookies remain.